Hicklin test: In the United States

-However, in 1933, the Hicklin test ended on the federal level when, in United States v.
+Use of the Hicklin test in the U.S. ended on the federal level in 1933, when Judge John Woolsey found Ulysses to not be obscene in United States v.
 One Book Called Ulysses, 72 F.2d 705 (2d Cir.
-1933), Judge John Woolsey found Ulysses to not be obscene.
+1933).
 Avoiding the Hicklin test, he said instead that in evaluating obscenity, a court must consider (1) the work as a whole, not just selected passages that could be interpreted out of context; (2) the effect on an average, rather than the most susceptible person; and (3) contemporary community standards.
 This ruling refuted those who argued against adult possession of material that could hypothetically corrupt a child.